emqx/emqx-docs/en_US/data-integration/syskeeper.md

    * **Message Template**: The payload tempate for the republish messages.

-## Test SysKeeper Data Bridge and Rule
+## Test SysKeeper Forwarder and Rule

-You can use the built-in WebSocket client in the EMQX dashboard to test your SysKeeper data bridge and rule.
+You can use the built-in WebSocket client in the EMQX dashboard to test your SysKeeper sink and rule.

 1. In Security Zone III, Click **Diagnose** -> **WebSocket Client** in the left navigation menu of the Dashboard.